DataBiosphere/azul/README.md

 make reindex
 ```

+### 2.6 Cancelling all ongoing (re)indexing operations

+1) Go to the Simple Queue Service dashboard in the AWS Console.
+Then, find your
+   target notify SQS queue (should be named azul-notify-…) and purge the queue.

+2) Go to the Lambda dashboard in the AWS Console.
+Find and open the
+   `azul-indexer-…-write` lambda.
+Then, disable the event binding to the
+   document queue (usually named `azul-documents-…`).
+This is done by clicking
+   on the `SQS` trigger in the *Designer* box, clicking on the *Enabled* switch
+   of `azul-documents-…` in the newly appeared *SQS* box, then finally saving
+   your settings.

+3) Purge the remaining queues.

+4) If azul-documents-… and azul-documents-…fifo isn't empty after 5 minutes,
+   repeat steps 3.

+5) Renable the event binding from step 2.

 ## 3. Running indexer or service locally

 1) As usual, activate the virtual environment and `source environment` if you haven't